 “What?
 Depression after cheating on someone?
 Like that’s even real!” scoffed some members of my girl gang.
 After experiencing and witnessing tons of heartbreaks since high school, it was not easy for any of them to digest the ‘concept’.
 They felt that being cheated on is the worst feeling ever, and that’s why only the victim has the right to feel depressed.
 The cheater must only repent!

-Accepting that a person can suffer from depression after cheating on someone is not easy for most people.
-“Do cheaters get depressed?” is a common question that people ask.
-And unfortunately, this common question hints at the ‘selective’ feelings of sympathy people have.
+Depression after being cheated on is considered common.
+People are willing to sympathize with the person feeling worthless after being cheated on, as they should.
+But accepting that a person can suffer from depression after cheating on someone is not easy for most people.
+“Do cheaters get depressed?” or “Can guilt of cheating cause depression?” are common questions that people ask.
+These queries hint at the selective feelings of sympathy/empathy we all have.

-No matter who cheated on who, depression after cheating on someone is REAL!
+Cheating and depression are closely linked to one another.
+No matter who cheated on whom, depression after cheating on someone or feeling suicidal after infidelity are REAL issues that cheaters go through after having betrayed their partner.
 People often forget to take a cheater’s feelings into consideration while passing unsolicited judgements.
-And sadly, this pushes an individual further into the dark abyss of guilt, shame and regret.
+And sadly, this pushes an individual further into the dark abyss of guilt, shame, and regret.

 Related Reading: Infidelity: Should You Confess To Cheating On Your Partner?

 7 Expert Tips To Cope With Depression After Cheating On Someone

 When you are going through depression after cheating on someone or feeling suicidal after infidelity, it’s not easy to snap out of it or push yourself to act ‘normal’.
 Depression after affair might drain your energy, entangling you in an unending series of negative thoughts and feelings.
 It may become difficult for you to conduct day-to-day activities and you might feel hopeless and tired all the time.